GraphemeNFT/rarible-scaffold/docs/devnotes.md

 server side minting will pick up the Contract address from [./artifacts/YourCollectible.address](../packages/hardhat/artifacts/YourCollectible.address)

-but this is different from the *deployed* contract address?
+but this is different from the *deployed* contract address

 ## update client side contract address